Unlinking and unknottedness of monotone Lagrangian submanifolds: Constructing knotted Lagrangian tori

 \section{Constructing knotted Lagrangian tori}

+When $n$ is even we will construct smoothly non-isotopic monotone Lagrangian tori\footnote{The construction given here has some errors.
+See the erratum at the end.}.

+Consider the Clifford (product) torus.
+If we use the trivialisation of $TT^n$ coming from its structure as a Lie group then we get a trivialisation of $T_{\CC}T^n$ and with respect to this trivialisation the Lagrangian frame map $T^n\to U(n)$ of the Clifford torus is just just $i$ times the inclusion of a maximal torus.
+For the inclusion of a maximal torus, the suspension of the Chern class $c_{n/2}$ is nontrivial and not divisible by two.

-When $n$ is even we will construct smoothly non-isotopic monotone Lagrangian tori.
-Let $m\colon T^{n-1}\to U(n-1)$ be a map such that the suspension of the Chern class $c_{n/2}$ is nontrivial and not divisible by two.
-For instance the inclusion of a maximal torus would suffice.
-Using the h-principle for exact Lagrangian immersions, let $g_0$ and $g_1$ be exact Lagrangian immersions whose Lagrangian frame maps are, respectively, nullhomotopic and homotopic to $m$.
-Apply the Audin-Lalonde-Polterovich construction to obtain two embedded Lagrangians diffeomorphic to $S^1\times T^{n-1}$ in $\CC^n$ which are monotone by exactness of the immersions and by the way we have chosen their Gauss maps.
-By construction the difference class is nonzero.
+Using the h-principle for exact Lagrangian immersions, let $g$ be an exact Lagrangian immersion whose Lagrangian frame map is nullhomotopic.
+Apply the Audin-Lalonde-Polterovich construction to $g$ to obtain an embedded Lagrangian diffeomorphic to $S^1\times T^{n-1}$ in $\CC^n$ which is monotone by exactness of the immersion and by the way we have chosen the Gauss map.
+With respect to the same trivialisation of $TT^n$ the suspension of $c_{n/2}$ vanishes.

+By construction the difference class between these two monotone Lag\-ran\-gian embeddings is nonzero so they are not smoothly isotopic.
 Analogous examples of smoothly knotted $S^1\times S^3$s with non-homotopic Gauss maps were constructed by Borrelli \cite{Bor}.

-In particular, consider the Clifford (product) torus.
-If we use the trivialisation of $TT^n$ coming from its structure as a Lie group then we get a trivialisation of $T_{\CC}T^n$ and with respect to this trivialisation the Lagrangian frame map $T^n\to U(n)$ of the Clifford torus is just just $i$ times the inclusion of a maximal torus.
-If we instead apply the Audin-Lalonde-Polterovich construction to an immersed exact Lagrangian $T^{n-1}\looparrowright\CC^{n-1}$ with nullhomotopic frame map $T^{n-1}\to U(n-1)$ (relative to the same trivialisation) then we get a monotone Lagrangian torus which is not smoothly isotopic to the Clifford torus, provided $n$ is even.